Hootsuite Review & Hootsuite Alternatives

 Which tools have it?

 SocialOomph was first called TweetLater and was founded in 2008.
 It was one of the first Twitter automation tools that offered queues and recurring updates.
 It now integrates with Facebook, LinkedIn, Pinterest and RSS feeds as well as Twitter.
-The professional version works out just under $40 per month.
+The professional version works out at $55 per month.

 Buffer was the tool that first made queuing posts popular.
-For each of your networks you can choose the same times per day, or you can choose a different schedule for weekdays and the weekend, or even a different schedule every day.
+For each of your networks, you can choose the exact times per day, or you can choose a different schedule for weekdays and the weekend, or even a different schedule every day.

 However, you don’t have the option to repeat or loop your content so there’s no recycling evergreen content.